flawedkay/CAPSTONE-BACKEND/Readme.md

+!!!IMPORTANT!!!
+Please when inputing the "region" to list the corresponding states, type in this format "NORTH-WEST","NORTH-EAST","SOUTH-SOUTH", etc. Also when inputing the state, "OYO STATE", "LAGOS STATE"

 LOCALE

 Locale is a developer tool for anyone who needs to know Nigeria, geographically at least.
 Locale’s API shows you all of Nigeria’s regions, states, and local government areas(LGAs).
 Locale is looking to be a very useful tool for the thousands of businesses building for Nigeria’s 200M+ population size.